 The string entries in the PATHWAY-PRIORITY array represent a prioritized list of serviceLocations from which playback should take place, with the highest priority option listed first.
 This highest priority item is termed the preferred service location.
 The PATHWAY-PRIORITY array is applicable across all periods present in the manifest as long as they include one or more BaseURL elements with a @serviceLocation attribute value included in the PATHWAY-PRIORITY array, or inherit from top level BaseURL elements with a @serviceLocation attribute value included in the PATHWAY-PRIORITY array.
 The PATHWAY-PRIORITY array may also reference a serviceLocation which is defined by the ID attribute of a PATHWAY-CLONE.

 If the preferred service location is one defined by a PATHWAY-CLONE, then the client must synthesize the new serviceLocation by cloning an existing serviceLocation.
 The serviceLocation it shall clone is defined by the PATHWAY-CLONES@BASE-ID attribute.
 The client would process the BaseURL or Location element URI as normal, but then make two changes to the generated URI.
 Firstly, it would substitute the HOST component of the URI with the new host, defined by the URI-REPLACEMENT@HOST attribute.
 Secondly, if the optional URI-REPLACEMENT@PARAMS attribute is present, then for each item in the PARAMS object, it would add query arguments to the URL matching the key and value defined by the PARAMS item.
-These query arguments are appended to any existing arguments which may already be present in the URI due to a template definition, inheritance or Annex I Extended HTTP GET request parametrization.
+These query arguments are appended to any existing arguments which may already be present in the URI due to a template definition, inheritance or Annex I "Extended HTTP GET request parametrization" of ISO/IEC 23009-1 [2].
 If a parameter of the same name is already present in the URI, then it shall be replaced by the one from the PARAMS object.
 A DASH client must ignore all other attributes in the PATHWAY-CLONE object, including any URI-REPLACEMENT.PER-VARIANT-URIS and URI-REPLACEMENT.PER-RENDITION-URIS objects.
 A pathway clone may use another pathway clone as its base if it appears earlier in the PATHWAY-CLONES array.
 A client that does not have a serviceLocation specified by the BASE-ID string of a Pathway Clone object shall ignore the Pathway Clone.

 If the client is playing content defined by a BaseURL element with a @serviceLocation not equal to the preferred service location, then the client shall switch at the next segment load to retrieving future content from the BaseURL referenced by the preferred service location.
 Note that existing requests against a prior @serviceLocation should be allowed to complete and forward buffers should not be trimmed.
 If the preferred service location is not described in the DASH MPD, then the client should attempt to switch to the next highest priority service location.
 If no @serviceLocation attributes match the manifest, then the client may ignore the current PATHWAY-PRIORITY array and make a default decision about which BaseURL to use.
 It should still reload the RELOAD-URI after the specified TTL interval in case new service locations are added.